Siege of Diu (1538): First attacks

+After the death of Bahadur, his successor assembled an army that numbered 10,000 footmen and 5,000 horsmen at Champaner.
+He was instigated by the lord of Surat Khadjar Safar – Coge Sofar in Portuguese, an Albanian renegade from Otranto and an influential lord in Gujarat.
+Upon receiving information of the impending siege, António da Silveira prepared for a long and difficult siege.
+He had the passage points onto the island guarded, though there was a lack of everything inside the fort.

-Under the command of Khadjar Safar – Coge Sofar in Portuguese, an Albanian renegade from Otranto and an influential lord in Gujarat – the Gujarati forces began crossing the channel of Diu onto the western side of the island on 26 June 1538, being held back by the city's western walls just long enough for the Portuguese to fill their water reserves and burn their supply storages in the city before finally retreating to the fortress on the eastern end of the island.
+Under the command of Khadjar Safar, the Gujarati forces began crossing the channel of Diu onto the western side of the island on 26 June 1538, being held back by the city's western walls just long enough for the Portuguese to fill their water reserves and burn their supply storages in the city before finally retreating to the fortress on the eastern end of the island.
+Coge Sofar was initially repulsed, but after the bulk of the Gujarati army arrived, Silveira realized he could not hold them back with so small a force as his and retreated.
+Coge Sofar and general Alu Cham then took control of the city.

 For the following two months the Gujaratis were unable to threaten the besieged with more than a low-intensity bombardment, while the Portuguese conducted occasional raids on the Gujarati positions.

+When António da Silveira received reports of the possible arrival of an Ottoman fleet, he dispatched a craft to Goa advising governor Nuno da Cunha to prepare a relief force.
+It left in August under one Miguel Vaz.

 "Tiro de Diu", a Gujarati basilisk captured by the Portuguese in the 1538 siege.

 Lopo de Sousa Coutinho, who would later write his memoirs on the siege, distinguished himself on 14 August after leading 14 Portuguese in a sortie into the city to capture supplies, defeating 400 soldiers of Khadjar Safar.